gilroff/Facefusion-Paperspace/README.md

 Create a new Pytorch project and upload my notebook file.

+There are some minor hiccups here and there, but I think it comes from the original code, not mine.

-Credits go to the original colab port here: https://github.com/Nick088Official/FaceFusion-Online-Ports
+Credits go to the original Colab port here: https://github.com/Nick088Official/FaceFusion-Online-Ports